 Alpine Skiing: Shiffrin extends World Cup lead with parallel slalom win

-ST MORITZ, Switzerland: American Mikaela Shiffrin extended her overall World Cup lead with a fifth victory of the season in Sunday's (Dec 9) parallel slalom.
+ST MORITZ, Switzerland: American Mikaela Shiffrin extended her overall World Cup lead to nearly 400 points with a fifth victory of the season in Sunday's (Dec 9) parallel slalom.

 Shiffrin started her weekend in fine form with victory in Saturday's super-G at Saint Moritz, adding to her maiden super-G win at Lake Louise last week and two previous slalom wins.

-In the absence of injured compatriot Lindsey Vonn, who with 82 World Cup wins is just four short of equalling the all-time record held by retired Swedish legend Ingemar Stenmark (86), Shiffrin kept her rivals at bay with another defiant performance.
+In the absence of injured compatriot Lindsey Vonn, who with 82 World Cup wins is just four short of equalling the all-time record held by retired Swedish legend Ingemar Stenmark, Shiffrin kept her rivals at bay with another defiant performance and her own 48th career World Cup triumph.

+"It was a big fight, especially in the final," Shiffrin said after her third on the trot.

+"I was really going crazy, maybe a little bit too hard.
+I felt like I was a bit off the course and I could see Petra always on my side going a little bit ahead ... and I was thinking 'Oh no, go faster!'"

 Having eliminated Norwegian rival Nina Haver-Loeseth in the quarters and then Austria's Katharina Liensberger in the semi-final, Shiffrin beat Slovakia's Petra Vlhova into second place by 0.11secs in the final.